Deborah Kass: Influences

 At the same time Neo-Expressionism was being helmed by white men in the late Reagan years, women were just beginning to create a stake in the game for critical works.
 “The Photo Girls” consisted of artists like Sherrie Levine, Cindy Sherman, and Barbara Kruger.
 Kass felt that content of these works connected those of the post-war abstract painters of the mid-70s including Elizabeth Murray, Pat Steir, and Susan Rothenberg.
 All of these artists critically explored art in terms of new subjectivities from their points-of-view as women.
 Kass took from these artists the ideas of cultural and media critique, inspiring her Art History Paintings.

 Kass is most famous for her “Decade of Warhol,” in which she appropriated various works by the pop artist, Andy Warhol.
 She used Warhol’s visual language to comment on the absence of women in art history at the same time that Women’s Studies began to emerge in academia.
-Reading texts on subjectivity, objectivity, specificity, and gender fluidity by theorists like Judith Butler and Eve Sedgewick, Kass became literate in ideas surrounding identity.
+Reading texts on subjectivity, objectivity, specificity, and gender fluidity by theorists like Judith Butler and Eve Kosofsky Sedgwick, Kass became literate in ideas surrounding identity.
 She engaged with art history through the lens of feminism, because of this theory which “The Photo Girls” drew upon.